GeunhwaJeong/haneul-new/doc/src/learn/tokenomics/gas-in-haneul.md

 Using coarse bucketing accomplishes two important goals:
 * Frees developers from optimizing their smart contracts to deliver marginal gains in gas costs via "gas golfing" — instead, can focus on step-function improvements in their products and services.
 * Gives Haneul protocol devs the freedom to adjust per-instruction gas costs and experiment with new gas metering schemes without creating significant disruption for builders.
-We expect this will happen frequently, so it's important that builders do *not* rely on a per-instruction gas costs remaining stable over time.
+This can happen frequently, so it's important that builders do *not* rely on a per-instruction gas costs remaining stable over time.

 | Bucket Lower Threshold | Bucket Upper Threshold | Computation Units |
 | --- | --- | --- |